-How to Avoid Back Injury
+How to Avoid A Back Injury

-Whether accidental, or as a result of a wear-and-tear, most of us have experienced a back injury in the past.
-In fact, back injuries become more prevalent in the Fall, as people maneuver themselves up and down ladders and stairways while carrying heavy objects or setting up decorations.
+In fact, back injuries become more prevalent this time of the year, as people maneuver themselves up and down ladders and stairways while carrying heavy objects or setting up decorations.

 Good news is: a little bit of lifting safety can go a long way to keeping your back healthy and your Fall season bright and pain-free!